AAAR-1.0: Assessing AI's Potential to Assist Research

 \paragraph{\ding{173} LLM-based equation synthesis.}

-As we formulate this task as classification, for each human-written positive equation, we have to craft at least three counterpart negative equations.
-To this end, we prompt GPT-4 to synthesize more equations based on the paper context.
-For each positive equation, we repeat this prompting (with a high decoding temperature) until three different negative equations are synthesized.
+As \tasknameequation~assessing whether the LLMs can infer the correctness of equation (i.e., binary classification), for each human-written positive equation, we have to craft counterpart negative equations.
+To this end, for each positive equation, we prompt GPT-4 to synthesize a negative equation based on the paper context.
+We repeat this prompt (with a high decoding temperature) until three different negative equations are synthesized.\footnote{The number of negative equations is empirically decided.}

 \paragraph{\ding{174} LLM-based filtering.}